 Below are nine of the best social media customer service software options currently on the market.
 Our list consists of a number of tools, some of which are more customer service oriented and others that are more social media management oriented.

-1. Help Scout
+1. Help Scout – Best for customer-focused teams

 Help Scout is a customer communication platform boasting a number of different tools to help you deliver outstanding customer experiences.
 One of the marquee tools of the platform is Inbox.
 It’s a centralized place for agents to organize and respond to customer requests, including Facebook and Instagram messages.

-You can increase response speed to social messages with a number of useful features like saved replies and AI assist.
+You can increase response speed to social messages with a number of useful features like saved replies and AI Assist.
 Saved replies are drafted responses you can quickly recall for routine requests.
-AI assist is helpful for doing things like shortening messages, changing tone, or even translating text into a different language.
+AI Assist is helpful for doing things like shortening messages, changing tone, or even translating text into a different language.

-Additionally, Help Scout offers useful insights through Reports that can help you spot trends and get more information about the types of questions people ask on social media, when they ask them, and how often customers use those channels.
+Additionally, Help Scout offers useful insights through reports that can help you spot trends and get more information about the types of questions people ask on social media, when they ask them, and how often customers use those channels.

 If you’re an ecommerce brand, Help Scout integrates with Shopify and other marketplaces, making it easy to manage requests all in one place without switching between tools and tabs.

-Price: Free trial available.
-Plans start at $22/user per month.
+Price: Free plan available.
+Paid plans start at $50 per month.

 SocialPilot is a social media management and listening tool.
-Generally speaking, it has more of a marketing bent with things like scheduling capabilities for posts and a built-in content calendar.
+Generally speaking, it has more of a marketing focus with things like scheduling capabilities for posts and a built-in content calendar.
 The tool also has a social inbox where incoming messages and comments are housed.

 Though it’s more marketing-focused, you’re still able to see and respond to messages from a number of different social media sites.
 You can also set it up to look for mentions of your brand, which helps you connect with customers even when they don’t message you directly.